sofiabaezzato/toolbox-app/README.md

 - **Tool Discovery:** Easily find a wide range of tools for various purposes, from development and design to productivity and more.

-- **User Profiles:** Create your own profile, customize it, and share your favorite tools with the community.
+- **User Profiles:** Create your own profile and share your favorite tools with the community.

 - **Tagging System:** Categorize tools with tags for easy searching and filtering.